aurelia/aurelia/docs/user-docs/components/shadow-dom-and-slots.md

 - The callback will not be called upon the initial rendering, it's only called when there's a mutation after the initial rendering.
 - The callback pass to slotchange of `<au-slot>` will be call with an `undefined` this, so you should either give it a lambda expression, or a function like the example above.
 - The nodes passed to the 2nd parameter of the `slotchange` callback will always be the latest list of nodes.
+- the `slotchange` callback doesn't fire if the children of a slotted node change — only if you change (e.g. add or delete) the actual nodes themselves.
 {% endhint %}